-Alternative networks can also be classified according to the underlying motivation for them, i.e., addressing deployment and usage hurdles:
+Alternative networks can also be classified according to the underlying motivation for them, e.g., addressing deployment and usage hurdles:

-- reducing initial capital expenditures (for the network and the end user, or both) - o providing additional sources of capital (beyond the traditional carrier-based financing) - o reducing on-going operational costs (such as backhaul or network administration) - leveraging expertise - reducing hurdles to adoption (digital literacy; literacy, in general; relevance, etc.) - o extending coverage to underserved areas (users and communities) - o network neutrality guarantees
+- o Reducing initial capital expenditures (for the network and the end user, or both). - o Providing additional sources of capital (beyond the traditional carrier-based financing). - Reducing on-going operational costs (such as backhaul or network 0 administration) - Leveraging expertise.
+0 - Reducing hurdles to adoption (digital literacy; literacy in 0 general; relevance, etc.) - Extending coverage to underserved areas (users and communities).
+0